The information below is current as at 1/1/17.

 In 2014 and 2016 Colby was contracted to provide therapeutic care programs in the Centacare Intensive Family Preservation Foster Care program (South Australia) and Donegal TUSLA (Republic of Ireland) respectively.
 A preliminary evaluation of the Donegal implementation of the Triple-A Model of Therapeutic Care was published in the Irish Foster Care Association’s periodical, Foster, mid-year (2016).

-Finally, across the last twenty one years Colby has conducted many hundreds of assessments and prepared reports in highly scrutinised environments, including in South Australian Courts.
+Finally, across the last twenty five years Colby has conducted many hundreds of assessments and prepared reports in highly scrutinised environments, including in South Australian Courts.

 Drives Business Excellence